 For the Active and Hands-On Person

 If you live an active life or work with your hands, strength is everything.
-Acrylics have long been the top recommendation for this reason.
+Acrylics hold up best for hands-on jobs like construction or bartending where you’re breaking nails 3+ times a month with other methods.
+But if you mostly type or handle light objects, that extra hardness just adds unnecessary bulk.
 Their hardness can take a lot of abuse, making them a solid choice for nurses, bartenders, or anyone who’s constantly using their hands.
 Dip powder nails are another excellent, long-wearing alternative.
 They offer toughness similar to acrylics but feel a bit lighter.
 Gel nails, being softer, might be more likely to chip under the strain of a highly physical routine.

 For the Natural Look Enthusiast